 Some Discomfort is Normal

-Mild discomfort is a normal part of any orthodontic treatment, and understanding what to expect in terms of pain can help you to spot an orthodontic emergency if one happens to you.
+Mild discomfort is a normal part of any orthodontic treatment option, and understanding what to expect in terms of pain can help you to spot an orthodontic emergency if one happens to you.

 For orthodontic patients, it's normal to feel some pain or discomfort now and again throughout the treatment process.
 As your teeth are moving towards their corrected positions, your mouth, teeth, and jaw are bound to feel a little uncomfortable or achy at times.